 Anne has a deep passion for the work of Bridge of Hope.
 “Having been raised by a single mother, I can relate to the difficulties and hardships that mothers face when trying to balance work and family life alone.
 Add to that the fear of homelessness and those obstacles seem overwhelming.
 The Bridge of Hope program is a viable solution that empowers women experiencing homelessness to rise above those obstacles and calls the church to be in relationship with families facing homelessness.
 And isn’t being in relationship with one another how we all survive?”

-Dana Felder joined the Bridge of Hope National staff in January 2017 as Location Resource Coordinator (having served previously as Web & Database Administrator).
+Dana Felder joined the Bridge of Hope National staff in January 2017 as Manager of Network Resources and Online Services (having served previously as Web & Database Administrator).
 She is a member of Sacred Heart Church and she has had a lifelong interest in seeing people stuck in tough situations be able to succeed with the support and encouragement of others.

 “Most of us have had at least one person in our lives who believed in us,” says Dana.
 “That’s what I like about Bridge of Hope’s program.
 The help for mothers and children is not only monetary; it also includes Neighboring Volunteers – people who say, ‘You can do this!’”